Are U Ready For The Next Four Years?

 You now have a student ready to spend the next four years at UF!
 That means you will undoubtedly be visiting once or twice.
 (Or a lot…) If you have never been to Gainesville, you may have a preconceived idea about this college town from your online perusing.
 Or you may know very little.

 Like any classic college town, it is not a sprawling metropolis.
 But it’s not a tiny oasis either, appearing to rise like a mirage from Paynes Prairie or Florida’s farm fields.
 Here, you will find almost every major box store, nearly every chain restaurant (from fast food to quick service to full service) plus many independent retailers bursting with quirkiness, quality, and Orange and Blue pride.
 You’ll also find an expansive array of shopping venues, hotels, and grocery stores, newcomers as well as the solidly entrenched.

 What U Should Know About UF

-The UF main campus may be found between the boundaries of West University Avenue, SW 13th Street, Archer Road, and SW 34th Street.
-Within the quadrants, you will find important roads that help you to navigate the campus.
-The main ones are Museum Road and Gale Lemerand, Hull Road, Radio Road, and Fraternity Drive, Newell Drive, Union Road, and Stadium Road.
+The University of Florida is fairly simple to navigate, as is its immediate Gainesville surroundings.
+Don’t let its initial impression as a sprawling campus intimidate you.
+The UF main campus is located between the boundaries of West University Avenue, SW 13th Street, Archer Road, and SW 34th Street.
+Within this quadrant, you will find a few other important roads that help you to navigate the campus.
+The main ones among these are Museum Road and Gale Lemerand Drive, Hull Road, Radio Road, Fraternity Drive, Newell Drive, Union Road, and Stadium Road.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
+Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.
-Are you new to HaveUHeard?
-Here is how to best use the site.